 - These recommendations can include simply having you spend more on Ads!

 - If your agency follows Google’s new required “suggestions.” you will lose money.

-- The Google Partners Badge would become a scarlet letter signalling that the agency serves Google and its badge at the expense of client partners.
+- The Google Partners Badge would become a scarlet letter signaling that the agency serves Google and its badge at the expense of client partners.

-- This topic has been covered in many podcasts and articles, like this good one: .https://edgeofthewebradio.com/seo-podcast/google-ups-and-downs-with-greg-finn/ .
+- This topic has been covered in many podcasts and articles, like this episode of Edge of the Web with Greg Finn.